rabbunimerugumala/Mason-Manager-Pro/src/README.md

 -   **PDF Export**: Generate a professional, detailed PDF report of the entire history for a work site, including weekly totals and a grand total.
 This is perfect for record-keeping and sharing.
 -   **Share as JPG**: Share a summary of any specific week's work as a downloadable JPG image, ideal for quick updates via messaging apps.
 -   **Fully Mobile-Responsive**: The UI is optimized for all screen sizes, ensuring a seamless experience whether you are on a phone, tablet, or desktop.
 -   **Persistent Local Storage**: All your data is automatically saved in the browser's local storage, so you never lose your records.
+The app is fully functional offline.
 -   **Consistent & Modern UI**: The application uses a consistent design language with gradient buttons and a professional color palette, built with ShadCN UI and Tailwind CSS.

 ## Tech Stack